mikro-orm/mikro-orm/docs/docs/entity-generator.md

 ## Advanced

 By default, the `EntityGenerator` generates only owning sides of relations (e.g. M:1).
 We can configure it via `entityGenerator: { bidirectionalRelations: true }` to generate also the inverse sides for them.
+To generate M:1 and 1:1 relations as wrapped references, use `entityGenerator: { identifiedReferences: true }`.

 ## Current limitations